-CSME 1421 - Principles of Facial and Skin Care Technology I
+CSME 1421 - Principles of Facial and Skin Care Technology I (4 credit hours)

 An introduction to the principles of facial and skin care technology.
 Topics include anatomy, physiology, theory and related skills of facial and skin care technology.

 CSME 1430 - ORIENTATION TO NAIL TECHNOLOGY (4 credit hours)